Kemonozume: Characters

 She raised Toshihiko like her own child and for a time, the blended family was happy.
 Until Jūzō asked for her arms, to perform the Kemonozume to stop Jin.
 Though her arms were cut off, it is believed she still survived.
-Jūzō awoke though to find Jin gone, many Kifūken members, and Harumi dead.
-Both he and Toshihiko, believed he had lost control and killed his wife.
+Jūzō awoke to find Jin gone, many Kifūken members, and Harumi dead.
+Both he and Toshihiko believed he had lost control and killed his wife.
 It is later revealed that Ōba killed her and at some point killed the others, making Jūzō believe he committed the carnage.

 It is hinted that Ōba cut off Harumi's arms off Jūzō, so he could then use the Kemonozume.
-While Harumi was a dedicated mother to both her stepson and son; it is still never explained why she left her own daughter nor ever tried contact Yuka.
+While Harumi was a dedicated mother to both her stepson and son; it is still never explained why she left her own daughter nor ever tried to contact Yuka.
 It is possible she is the one who left her with her grandfather but it still never explains her abandonment of Yuka.